-- a) 'Article' means any part and appliance (including Government Furnished Equipment) to be used on military aircraft; - b) 'European Military Technical Standard Order' (referred to in this EMAR as 'EMTSO') is a detailed airworthiness specification issued by the Authority to ensure compliance with the essential airworthiness requirements of the Basic Framework Document, and is a minimum performance standard for specified articles; - c) An article produced under an EMTSO authorisation is an approved article for the purpose of Subpart K.
+- a) 'Article' means any part and appliance (including Government Furnished Equipment) to be used on military aircraft; - b) 'technical standards and airworthiness specifications' referred to should consider published Technical Standard Orders (e.g. CS-ETSO, TSO standards issued by FAA) or equivalent that are accepted by the authority establishing the minimum performance requirements for the specified articles. - c) An article produced under an MTSO authorisation is an approved article for the purpose of Subpart K.

-AMC 21.A.602B(b)(2) Procedures for EMTSO authorisations
+AMC 21.A.602B(b)(2) Procedures for MTSO authorisations